ovh/docs/pages/web/microsoft-collaborative-solutions/migration_omm/guide.en-us.md

 ---
-title: Migrating email accounts using OVHcloud Mail Migrator
+title: Migrating email accounts using OVH Mail Migrator
 slug: exchange-account-migration-with-ovh-mail-migrator
-excerpt: Find out how to migrate your email accounts to OVHcloud using our OVHcloud Mail Migrator tool
+excerpt: Find out how to migrate your email accounts to OVHcloud using our OVH Mail Migrator tool
 section: Migrate an Exchange account
 ---